graspnet/graspnet-baseline/README.md

 `checkpoint-rs.tar` and `checkpoint-kn.tar` are trained using RealSense data and Kinect data respectively.

 ## Demo
-A demo program is provided for grasp prediction and visualization using RGB-D images.
-You can refer to [command_demo.sh](command_demo.sh) to run the program (`--checkpoint_path` should be specified according to your settings).
-Make sure you have downloaded the pretrained weights before running the program.
+A demo program is provided for grasp detection and visualization using RGB-D images.
+You can refer to [command_demo.sh](command_demo.sh) to run the program. `--checkpoint_path` should be specified according to your settings (make sure you have downloaded the pretrained weights).
 The output should be similar to the following example:

 <div align="center">
     <img src="doc/example_data/demo_result.png", width="480", alt="demo_result" />
 </div>

+__Try your own data__ by modifying `get_and_process_data()` in [demo.py](demo.py).
+Refer to [doc/example_data/](doc/example_data/) for data preparation.
+RGB-D images and camera intrinsics are required for inference. `factor_depth` stands for the scale for depth value to be transformed into meters.
+You can also add a workspace mask for denser output.

 ## Results
-"In repo" results report the model performance with single-view collision detection as post-processing.
+Results "In repo" report the model performance with single-view collision detection as post-processing.
 In evaluation we set `--collision_thresh` to 0.01.

 Evaluation results on RealSense camera:
 |          |        | Seen             |                  |        | Similar          |                  |        | Novel            |                  |